Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 ```
 Contextual-Link-Parser listening for requests at http://127.0.0.1:8204
 ```
+If an error is returned due to the port already being in use, change the value of the port key in the serverConfig object in app.js.

 ## Testing
 Open a browser of your choice or, if using a request builder (i.e. Postman) create a new GET request, and input the following URL: